Determination of Residency Status for Tuition Purposes

 - Graduated from a CO public or private high school (list school)

-- Attended a CO high school for at least three consecutive years (must list specific years of attendance)
+- Attended a CO high school for at least one year immediately preceding high school graduation (must list specific years of attendance)

-Students who have earned a GED taken within 12 months of entering college are granted in-state status if they:
+Students who have earned a GED or high school equivalency exam in Colorado are granted in-state status if they:

 - Are a United States citizen